Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Worked on some MORE DOM manipulation and event propagation in JavaScript!
+**Today's Progress:** Worked on some MORE DOM manipulation and event propagation in JavaScript!

 **Thoughts:** DOM propagation is...hard?
 I mean, I understand the whole bubbling concept and how I can propagate events upwards (or downwards).
 Worked a lot with _mouseenter_, and _mouseover_, even though _mouseenter_ doesn't bubble it's still extremely to use in the event where I **don't** want to, inevitably, apply a callback function to ~1000 elements in the DOM with a _forEach()_ loop.